leishask/leishask.github.io/projects/project-4.md

 summary: A final group project for ICS 314 to create a meteor app of a directory for UH Manoa clubs.
 ---

-[Cluhbs](http://cluhbs.meteorapp.com/#/) is a meteor application developed as a directory for registered and unregistered University of Hawaii at Manoa clubs.
+[Cluhbs](http://cluhbs.meteorapp.com/#/) is a meteor application developed as a directory for registered and unregistered clubs at the University of Hawaii at Manoa.
 This was a group project of four members with equal contributions to the end product.

+For this project, my main contributions were to the landing page, club directory page and edit club page.
+I also contributed to the cluhbs github page.